frontity-demos/2020-06-jsnation-workshop/README.md

 Below you can find further resources to help you with developing projects with Frontity.

+By the way, we are running a competion in conjunction with the JS Nation Live conference.
+[Click here](https://frontity.org/frontity-jsnation-contest/) for more details.
+We look forward to receiving your submissions.
+Good luck!

 Thanks for following to the end 👏👏👏, and we wish you every success with your future endeavours with Frontity.

 > *[Back to top](#table-of-contents)*